trilitech/tezos-developer-docs/src/pages/tutorials/create-an-nft/index.md

    The command also includes the metadata file and an optional local alias for the collection.

    The command also updates the `tznft.json` file with information about the new collection, including the address of the smart contract that manages the collection and the addresses of the two users in the sandbox, Alice and Bob.
+   This smart contract is a pre-compiled FA2 NFT contract written in the [LIGO](https://ligolang.org/) smart contract language.
+   You can write your own smart contracts to manage NFTs, but using this contract prevents errors and provides all of the functionality needed to create, transfer, and manage NFTs.

 1. Create a metadata file for the first NFT in the collection by running this command: